 Because some affected individuals have multiple malformations, estimates of the prevalence of malformations will be higher than estimates of prevalence of affected infants.
 For example EUROCAT data show the former to be 13.7% higher than the number of affected infants.
-The model deals with duplications in the following way:
+The model deals with duplications in the following way: in MGDB, country rates for non-chromosomal malformations (when available) are entered.
+Total rates for isolated malformations are calculated using EUROCAT rates for neural tube defects, oro-facial clefts and congenital heart disease.
+Rates for termination and fetal death for these conditions are adjusted using.
+EUROCAT average rates for isolated conditions in those countries without epidemiological data.

-- Chromosomal disorders associated malformations are considered as part of the chromosomal syndrome. - Neural tube defects non-chromosomal cases only.
-No adjustment is made for associated defects: the neural tube defect is considered dominant - Congenital heart disease -non-chromosomal cases only.
-No adjustment is made for associated defects. - Orofacial clefts non-chromosomal cases only.
-No adjustment is made for associated defects. - All other malformation categories non-chromosomal cases only.
-The full procedure described below is followed, but 20% is removed from the final estimates.
+- Chromosomal disorders associated malformations are considered as part of the chromosomal syndrome. - Neural tube defects isolated cases only.
+Those associated with other defects and chromosomal disorders are not included. - Congenital heart disease -isolated cases only.
+Those associated with chromosomal anomalies and other malformations are not included in this category. - Orofacial clefts isolated cases only.
+Those associated with chromosomal anomalies and other malformations are not included in this category. - All other malformation categories non-chromosomal cases only.
+The full procedure described below is followed, but 20% is removed from the final estimates. - Single gene disorder include haemoglobin disorders and all consanguinity associated disorders including congenital malformations.